itsmanishgautam/Python-AI-Class/Analysis/learning_reinforement.md

 ### Objective Achievement

-An entity (individual, organization, etc.) aims to achieve certain objectives by following established rules and regulations.
+An entity (individual, organization, thread, etc.) aims to achieve certain objectives by following established rules and regulations.
 During this journey, the entity may face obstacles or may proceed without interference.

 ### Handling Obstacles